openpolis/django-uwsgi-taskmanager/docs/discussions.rst

 ===========

-Although `Celery`_ is the most straightforward solution to execute `distributed asynchronous tasks in python`_ and django-channels_ is the new hype, this project offers a solution based on `uWSGI spooler`_, which requires no additional components, is particularly easy to setup,
+Although `Celery`_ is the most used solution to execute `distributed asynchronous tasks in python`_ and django-channels_ is the new hype, this project offers a solution based on `uWSGI spooler`_, which requires no additional components, is particularly easy to setup,